nicoestrada/nico.ventures/src/projects/README.md

 sidebar: auto
 ---

-# Business
+# Projects

-A repo of business ventures that I have an active role in.
+A repo of some ventures that I have an active role in.

 ## Apps